I was convinced my baby deserved a better mum

 It started so well.
 Our baby's birth was calm and without complications.
 Another beautiful little boy.
 Bringing him home, I felt our little family was complete, and was elated I'd never have to go through pregnancy again.
 For the first two weeks I was on a real high - this is what motherhood was meant to feel like.
 But then he started showing signs of reflux - coughing and spluttering during feeds, hugely disrupted sleep, grimacing in pain.
 I braced myself for a tough few months but knew that we would survive - after all, we'd done it before with his older brother.

-However, a month after the baby arrived, we lost my elderly father-in-law when he suffered a bad fall.
+A month after the baby arrived, we lost my elderly father-in-law when he suffered a bad fall.
 My grieving husband had to organise not just a UK funeral but his father's repatriation to Italy, an enormous task which took up all his time.
 I developed mastitis.
 The baby failed his hearing test, showing signs of hearing loss.
 He wasn't putting on weight (due to his struggles with reflux and breastfeeding).
 I was diagnosed with a hernia, which needed surgery - and subsequently developed a dangerous infection which required daily visits to hospital.
 Our troubles seemed never-ending.

 I felt massively overwhelmed when left to look after both boys by myself.
 I literally couldn't put the baby down because of his reflux, which meant that showering, getting dressed, even going to the bathroom was an issue.
 Getting out of the house with both boys felt like planning a mission to Mars.
 "Don't you feel utterly panicked when you need to be somewhere at a certain time?"
 I asked a friend, who was a new mum.
 "Well," she said, frowning, "It's a mammoth task, of course, but I wouldn't say I panic."
 I felt self-conscious for over-sharing.
 I was convinced I couldn't cope.
 What totally passed me by was that everyone struggles.
 Looking after babies is hard work, end of story.
 But for some reason, I felt I needed to have a handle on it - my need for control creeping back in.